two people - one holding the bag open,

 them above ground level to prevent moisture from

-(end to end)?
+(end to end), or starting to drift?
+Is the course the same height at both ends?
 Are the bags starting to slant inward (towards

 you) or outward